 As per outcome 1, an initial focus on the health sector is advisable across both strands because of technical alignment, to capitalise on gains made under the previous investments, and because of potential for encouragement through existing DFAT-funded health investments.
-ACCESS will identify strategies to ensure services are both disability and gender sensitive, and that gender based violence related services are accessible to women with disabilities.
+ACCESS will focus on mainstreaming gender equality and disability inclusion to identify strategies to ensure services are both disability and gender sensitive, and that gender based violence related services are accessible to women with disabilities.